happyacro/happyacro-dos/README.md

 This program's purpose is to run on [DOSBox](https://www.dosbox.com/) while emulating old PCs [XT/286/386/486 etc).

-# Building

-If you want to build the program on modern hardware.
-Install gcc on your system and run `gcc happyacro.cpp -o happyacro` to build it.

-But, I was trying to run this thing on DOSBox, which is an emulator for old versions of MS-DOS.
-That required a number of hoops to jump through for building it:

-# Building The Masochistic Version For DOSBox

-1. I tried to compile the c++ version with djgpp, turbo c++ (various versions), microsoft c/c++ (various versions), bordland c++ on dosbox, watcom, and others.
-Don't bother.
-2. Learned that c++ standard library wasn't standardized until after the products mentioned above existed.
-3. Didn't want to write some weird compiler-specific c++ variant, so decided to write in C.
-4. Fired up a windows 98 virtual box image [Instructions here](https://forums.virtualbox.org/viewtopic.php?f=2&t=59559).
-   - pro tip: [winworldpc.com](https://winworldpc.com/) and [oldversion.com](http://www.oldversion.com/) are your friends for finding win98 images and old software.
-   - pro tip: OSX use [this](https://superuser.com/a/85991) to make ISO images with installers, then mount the ISO as a cd-rom on VirtualBox to copy the files to Win98.
-   - pro tip: Or, [start an http server](http://lifehacker.com/start-a-simple-web-server-from-any-directory-on-your-ma-496425450) on your box and hit that from within win98.
-   - pro tip: Win98's ssl encryption types are horrendously out of date, so you won't be able to hit almost any websites from within the image.
-   - pro tip: To ftp over from OSX, first install [FileZilla 2.2.20](http://www.oldversion.com/windows/filezilla-2-2-20) (other versions won't work), then [enable FTP on OSX](https://gaborhargitai.hu/enable-built-in-ftp-server-in-mac-os-x-yosemite-el-capitan-sierra/).
-5. Installed [Open Watcom 1.9](http://www.openwatcom.org) on the Win98 image.
-6. Created an Open Watcom project with a target environment of "Dos - 32-bit" and Image Type "Causeway Executable [.exe]".
-7. Wrote the c version of the program, compiling and checking if it'd work in the DOSBox image along the way.
-8. Built the c version, ftped it over to my OSX box in my dosbox directory, and ran it in DOSBox.

 # Running

 Usage is as follows: